nicohvi/nicohvi.github.io/_posts/2015-01-12-sass-haml-and-coffeescript-with-jekyll.md

 Well, that was easy enough.
 Unfortunately, using things like [coffeescript](http://coffeescript.org) and [haml](http://haml.info), which in my opinon makes web development *a lot* more enjoyable[^1], requires a bit more work.

 Jekyll does support coffeescript out of the box as well, but not nearly as well as sass.
-For instance, there's no way to concatenate several files during compilation, which is sort of a deal-breaker.
+For instance, there's no way to concatenate several files during compilation, which is sort of a deal breaker.
 There simply isn't any support for haml (though there are [plugins](https://github.com/samvincent/jekyll-haml) available github pages don't allow them, so we'll pretend they don't exist).

 To remedy this problem we'll use our insane ruby skills.